xdFai/SP-KAN/README.md

 *This code is highly borrowed from [IRSTD-Toolbox](https://github.com/XinyiYing/BasicIRSTD).
 Thanks to Xinyi Ying.

-*This code is highly borrowed from [U-KAN](https://github.com/CUHK-AIM-Group/U-KAN).
-Thanks to Chenxin Li.

 *The overall repository style is highly borrowed from [DNA-Net](https://github.com/YeRen123455/Infrared-Small-Target-Detection).
 Thanks to Boyang Li.